Dubai Creek: 21st century

 In September 2007, a Dhs.
 484 million (US$ 132 million) extension of the creek was finished, which now ends just south of the Metropolitan Hotel and projects on Shaikh Zayed Road.
 A final 2.2-kilometre extension, called the Dubai Water Canal was inaugurated 9 November 2016, crossing Shaikh Zayed Road in a northerly route, passing through Safa Park and then through Jumeirah 2.
 The channel is expected to continue through Jumeirah Beach Park where it will reach the shores of the Persian Gulf.
 The extension is part of the Dubai's Business Bay development.
 Additionally, a new project consisting of seven islands known as Dubai Creek Harbour was proposed to be built on Dubai Creek.
 The centerpiece of this project would be the Dubai Creek Tower, which is set to become the tallest building in the world.
 Three additional bridges are being planned for Dubai Creek, which are the Seventh Crossing, the Al Shindagha Bridge, and the Fifth Bridge.

 The Dubai Festival City Mall on Dubai Creek opened in 2007.
 Mohammed Bin Rashid Library is being built in the Al Jaddaf area on the Creek.
 Dhows are constructed in this area too on the bankside.
 The Green Line of the Dubai Metro terminates at the Dubai Creek metro station.
 Close to this metro station is the Al Jaddaf Marine Station, operating ferries on the Creek, including across the Creek to the Dubai Festival City Mall.

-The Dubai Creek Harbour development is set to launch in 2025, home to Dubai Creek Tower, with residential units and parks constructed.